Seahawks reach agreement to re-sign quarterback Geno Smith on one-year deal

 Seattle is expected to acquire at least one more QB either via the draft, a signing or a trade, and re-signing Smith doesn’t necessarily change how the Seahawks may approach the draft.

-“We are totally in the mentality that the fourth guy may be important to us for the long haul,’’ coach Pete Carroll said at the NFL league meetings last month when he said the team hoped to re-sign Smith.
-“So we are definitely still in the quarterback business.’’
+“We are totally in the mentality that the fourth guy may be important to us for the long haul,” coach Pete Carroll said at the NFL league meetings last month when he said the team hoped to re-sign Smith.
+“So we are definitely still in the quarterback business.”

 Smith, 31, started three games for the Seahawks last season when Wilson was out with a middle finger injury, leading Seattle to a 1-2 record that included a 31-7 win over Jacksonville and three-point losses to the Saints and Steelers, the latter in overtime.